Man looking at the views from Yosemite Point.

 Near Big Oak Flat and Hetch Hetchy Entrances:

-Check out the following resources for more camping options: Bureau of Land Management, Forest Service, and Campendium.
+πŸ•οΈ Check out the following resources for more camping options: Bureau of Land Management, Forest Service, and Campendium.

 Most of the campgrounds listed above are seasonal and open by April or May.
+Some are first come, first serve and others require a reservation.

-⚠️ Do your research and have a backup plan in case a campground is full.
+Do your research and have a backup plan in case a campground is full!

 RV Campgrounds